The Matchless Pearl

 The old man, shaking with emotion, worked the lock on the strongbox and drew from it a carefully wrapped package.
 Gently folding back the cloths, he picked up a mammoth pearl and placed it in the hand of the missionary.
 It was one of the largest pearls ever found off the coast of India, and it glowed with a luster and brilliance Morse had never seen.
 It would have brought a fabulous sum in any market.

-"That pearl, sahib, is perfect," he replied quietly.
+“That pearl, my friend, is perfect,” he replied quietly.

 The missionary looked up quickly with a new thought.